-The EDT leads to a domain partition which (a) is unique for a set of node distributions; (b) is formed by polyhedra with no zero volume, and (c) is obtained in a bounded time of order n.
+The Extended Delaunay tessellation leads to a domain partition which: (a) is unique for a set of node distributions; (b) is formed by polyhedra with no zero volume, and (c) is obtained in a bounded time of order n.
 Then, it satisfies the conditions for a meshless method.